xc528/MIR25InstrumentClassifcation/README.md

 - **Total**: 10,000 augmented files (1000 originals × 10 noise categories)

 # Model
+First, run all previous data processing pipelines and save the samples in their native file structure either locally or on the cloud.
+In the , change file destinations as needed accordingly.
+Second, run the cells sequentially.
+More comments and notes are within the notebook.
+Uses CUDA as default.
 # Evaluation
 To evaluate how well the two models perform with the processed audio, we ran the embedding with K-means Clustering, and compared the clustering result with their ground truths(instrument labels).